-- The PARTNER MAIL Voice Messaging System is an auxiliary device that connects to the system through extension jacks.
-It is available in a 2-port or 4-port configuration, providing service for up to 20 or 40 subscribers, respectively. - The PARTNER MAIL VS Voice Messaging System, which physically resembles a 206 module, resides in the control unit and provides voice messaging capabilities for up to 10 subscribers.
-An optional Mailbox Expansion Card can extend service for up to 20 subscribers.
+- The PARTNER MAIL VS Voice Messaging System, which physically resembles a 206 module, resides in the control unit and provides voice messaging capabilities for up to 10 subscribers.
+An optional Mailbox Expansion Card can extend service for up to 20 subscribers. - The PARTNER MAIL Voice Messaging System is an auxiliary device that connects to the system through extension jacks.
+It is available in a 2-port or 4-port configuration, providing service for up to 20 or 40 subscribers, respectively.